chpc-tech-eval/scc/tutorial4/README.md

 }
 ```

-The `.circle/config.yml` needs to be updated so that the newly deployed compute node IP is saved to a shared workspace so it can be shared across workflows in CircleCI.
+The `.circle/config.yml` needs to be updated to include:
+- 2 workflows - one to deploy the new instance using Terraform and one to run the HPL Ansible Playbook
+- Retrieve the instances IP from `main.tf`
+- Set up a workspace so we can share this information across workflows
+- NFS is set up so that the playbook runs seamlessly across nodes

 we also added another workflow to run the Anisle playbook.
 This workflow makes sure to add a SSH fingerprint so that it can be fully automated to get the fingerprint.